thiagosanches/python-analysis-pandas-postgre/README.md

 ORDER BY interval_alias ASC
 LIMIT 5
 ```
-You can use the `LIMIT 5` just to see if your data is fine.
+You can use the `LIMIT 5` just to see if your data is fine, before going with the heavy query.

 ### Export the previous query into a csv file